 In Progress Works (mostly summer projects):

-- A Theme and Variations for orchestra (still untitled) — commissioned by the Fort Wayne Indiana chapter of SAI (Sigma Alpha Iota) music fraternity on behalf of the Fort Wayne Philharmonic Youth Orchestra.
-The work should be completed during the summer of 2022 and premiered during the ensemble’s 2022-2023 season.
+- “Appleseed Variations” for orchestra — commissioned by the Fort Wayne Indiana chapter of SAI (Sigma Alpha Iota) music fraternity on behalf of the Fort Wayne Philharmonic Youth Orchestra.
+The work will be completed during the summer of 2022 and premiered during the ensemble’s 2022-2023 season.

-- Concerto for Taiko Drums (as yet untitled) — I hope to complete this work by February of 2022.
+- Concerto for Taiko Drums (as yet untitled) — I hope to complete this work in summer of 2022.

 - “Symphony #1” — I hope to complete this work by August of 2022.
 It will be dedicated to the Manchester Symphony Orchestra.

 - New version of my oratorio “A Family Portrait,” with orchestration reduced to two pianos, percussion, violin, flute/piccolo, and hammered dulcimer.
 All the vocal solos and choral parts will remain unchanged.
 This reduced setting of the orchestration will make the performances possible for ensembles who do not have the resources for a full orchestra.
-This will be completed by mid-July, 2021.
+This revised version will receive its debut on May 1, 2022 at Cordier Auditorium in North Manchester, Indiana with Elizabeth Smith and Emily France on piano.

 2021 Works Completed: